 Even when authorised by statute to interfere with or use the highway for utility works and apparatus, the statutory undertakers and those with street works licences owe a duty of care to (other) highway users.
 There are often quite specific requirements in a street works licence about fencing off the excavation and about the managing of pedestrian and vehicular traffic past the works, but the common law requirements also apply.
 See, for example:

 Holliday v National Telephone

-Scott v Mayor, Aldermen and Citizens of the City of Manchester
+Scott v Mayor, Aldermen and Citizens of the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.